RedisLabs/terraform-provider-rediscloud/docs/data-sources/rediscloud_database.md

 # Data Source: rediscloud_database

-!> **WARNING:** This resource is deprecated and will be removed in the next major version.
-Switch to `rediscloud_flexible_database` or `rediscloud_active_active_database` (incoming)
+This data source allows access to the details of an existing database within your Redis Enterprise Cloud account.

-The Database data source allows access to the details of an existing database within your Redis Enterprise Cloud account.
+-> **Note:** This is for databases within Pro Subscriptions only.
+See also `rediscloud_active_active_subscription_database` and `rediscloud_essentials_database`.

 ## Example Usage